santudass56/the_creativity_of_network_automation/README.md

 After that you could run the script

-When your script will finish to configured your network after that you colud find ERROR's inside the "output_files" directory
+When your script will finish to configured your network after that you could find configs status and ERROR'sinside the "output_files" directory

 ### Script 2: 02_ReadFromExcel_and_configure